-What with all the graduations and weddings taking place this summer, many of us are feeling a little long in the tooth.
+With all the graduations and weddings that took place this summer, many of us are feeling a little long in the tooth.
 We used to go to our friends’ weddings and graduations — now we go to our friends’ children’s weddings and graduations.
 (Weren’t those kids just in diapers?)
 And to add insult to injury, our own alumni associations send out reunion announcements with ridiculously high numbers on them, as if it could possibly be true that 25 years or more have passed since college.

 Aging is an insidious process, and the physical changes that come with it are undeniable.
 Huffington Post published an article recently claiming that, in addition to the myriad physical changes, our personalities change as we age, too.
 I’m sure that’s true.
 Certainly our tastes do — in food, people, and entertainment.

-This change in tastes pertains to books, as well.
-As my friend Kelly said to me back in May, “The main thing I look for now in my summer reading is a plot I can nap with.”
+Our taste in books changes, too.
+As my friend Kelly said to me recently, “The main thing I look for now is a plot I can nap with.”

 That’s exactly my standard, as well.
 If I fall asleep on page 83, am I going to have to re-read twenty pages to remember what was going on?
 If so, I’m not interested.
-Summertime is not the season for convoluted plots with multiple characters and overlapping narrative arcs.
-That’s what February is for.
+This is not the time of life for convoluted plots with multiple characters and overlapping narrative arcs.
+That’s what college is for.

 2. Love in the Time of Cataracts.
 The cholera epidemic is over, but a lifetime of relentless sunshine has left the inhabitants of this Colombian village with a pandemic of occular opacity in this sequel to Love in the Time of Cholera.
 Gabriel Garcia Marquez’s look at life through the lens of wrap-around blackout glasses, which he receives from his opthamologist following a diagnosis of bilateral cataractous lenses, will thrill you from its innocent beginnings to its titillating end.
 Sample chapter: “Mami Chula: Are My Pupils Dilated, Or Has My Neighbor’s Wife Never Looked So Good?”